 Admission to this course will be by interview and faculty approval.
-To be considered for the course, you will need to complete an application by October 16th.
+To be considered for the course, you will need to complete an application by 5pm, October 23, 2020.
 Students will be notified via email if they are selected to move on to the interview portion of the selection process.
-Students will be notified of their final status no later than Tuesday, November 5th so that they can plan their spring semester courses accordingly.
+Interviews will be conducted between October 26 and November 5.
+Students will be notified of their final status no later than Saturday, November 7, so that they can plan their spring semester courses accordingly.

-If you are admitted, you will register for the course during your scheduled registration time for the Spring 2020 semester.
-Please note that you must receive an override code from Professor McCoy in order to register for the course.
+If you are admitted, you will register for the course during your scheduled registration time, November 10-17, 2020, for the Spring 2021 semester.
+Please note that you can only register for the course with an override code from Fr.
+Magree.

 While there is no requirement or expectation that students identify as being religious and/or spiritual to participate in the course, we expect each student to approach this course with a sense of openness and a willingness to explore, learn, and be fully present in the experience.
-Catholic Mass will be celebrated regularly during the Camino, with students from all backgrounds welcome.
+Catholic Mass will be celebrated regularly on the spring retreat and during the pilgrimage, with students from all backgrounds welcome to attend.

 In addition to requirements that will be due during the course, you will be required to submit a final academic paper after the pilgrimage journey.
-Your final grade for the course will be posted by August 2020.
-This grade will count toward your Spring 2020 course load.
+Your final grade for the course will be posted by August 2021.
+This grade will count retroactively toward your Spring 2021 course load.

 No. This course does not require specific background in theology or philosophy.
 This course also does not fulfill Core requirements for Philosophy.

-Yes.
-The non-refundable course fee will be $1,300 which includes activities, lodging, two program meals, a two-night overnight retreat, and international health insurance while in Spain.
-Students will be responsible for flight costs, daily meals during the trip, travel arrangements, and the necessary supplies, including appropriate hiking attire, backpack, shoes, toiletries, water, etc.
+In addition to the course fee, students will be responsible themselves for flight costs to and from the starting point of the pilgrimage, for daily meals during the pilgrimage, for travel arrangements, and for the necessary supplies, including appropriate hiking attire, backpack, shoes, toiletries, water, etc.

 Students can either arrange their travel plans on their own or in coordination with the group/cohort.